FHantke/brave-browser-wiki/Brave-symbol-server.md

 # Using Brave symbol server

-You can debug Windows release Brave builds or crashdumps using Visual Studio or WinDBG.
+You can debug Windows release Brave builds or crashdumps using Visual Studio.

 The Brave symbol server is located at https://brave-symbols.s3.brave.com/.